Money Out Of Thin Air

 More than 90% of the money that’s presently circulating in our economy is created in this manner — out of thin air.

-Think about it: it means that banks effectively sell a product (money) to us that they produce out of nothing with a few keystrokes, for free.
+Think about it: it means that banks effectively sell you a product (money) to us that they produce for free out of nothing with a few keystrokes.
 And then, we have to go out into the real world and extract and produce real value to pay it back.

 So contrary to the common belief that governments create money, virtually all money spent in the economy is created by private commercial banks when they extend credit to borrowers.

 Why does this matter?
 Because private commercial interests, not public benefit, then play an outsized role in deciding which investments to support.